iivanoo/covid-apps-observer/data_it/reports/resources/de.xikolo.openwho___3.2.1/report.md

 Below we report the main security warnings raised by our execution of the [Androwarn](https://github.com/maaaaz/androwarn) security analysis tool.

 **Telephony identifiers leakage**
-> This application reads the ISO country code equivalent of the current registered operator's MCC (Mobile Country Code) **Connection interfaces exfiltration**
+> This application reads the ISO country code equivalent of the current registered operator's MCC (Mobile Country Code)<br>

+**Connection interfaces exfiltration**
-> This application reads details about the currently active data network
+> This application reads details about the currently active data network<br>
-> This application tries to find out if the currently active data network is metered **Suspicious connection establishment**
+> This application tries to find out if the currently active data network is metered<br>

+**Suspicious connection establishment**
-> This application opens a Socket and connects it to the remote address ' returned no addresses for  ; port is out of range' on the 'N/A' port
+> This application opens a Socket and connects it to the remote address ' returned no addresses for  ; port is out of range' on the 'N/A' port <br>
-> This application opens a Socket and connects it to the remote address '' on the 'N/A' port
+> This application opens a Socket and connects it to the remote address '' on the 'N/A' port <br>
-> This application opens a Socket and connects it to the remote address 'Ljava/lang/StringBuilder;->toString()Ljava/lang/String;' on the 'N/A' port
+> This application opens a Socket and connects it to the remote address 'Ljava/lang/StringBuilder;->toString()Ljava/lang/String;' on the 'N/A' port <br>
-> This application opens a Socket and connects it to the remote address 'Ljava/net/Proxy;->type()Ljava/net/Proxy$Type;' on the 'N/A' port
+> This application opens a Socket and connects it to the remote address 'Ljava/net/Proxy;->type()Ljava/net/Proxy$Type;' on the 'N/A' port <br>
-> This application opens a Socket and connects it to the remote address 'timeout' on the 'N/A' port **Code execution**
+> This application opens a Socket and connects it to the remote address 'timeout' on the 'N/A' port <br>

+**Code execution**
-> This application loads a native library
+> This application loads a native library<br>
-> This application loads a native library: 'bypass'
+> This application loads a native library: 'bypass'<br>
-> This application loads a native library: 'jniPdfium'
+> This application loads a native library: 'jniPdfium'<br>
-> This application loads a native library: 'modft2'
+> This application loads a native library: 'modft2'<br>
-> This application loads a native library: 'modpdfium'
+> This application loads a native library: 'modpdfium'<br>
-> This application loads a native library: 'modpng'
+> This application loads a native library: 'modpng'<br>

 ## User ratings and reviews